 b.
 Quick View

 When viewing the package in the Thumbnail View, your client can hover their cursor over each location to see a quick description.
 The quick view function provides the client a time-saving way to gather information without clicking through potential sites individually.

 Notes that have been added to a location by your film office staff are clearly marked by a yellow tag.
-When the client hovers over the tag, the note becomes visible.

 When a client has requested information on locations that have different characteristics, your film office may choose to group similar sites into folders.
 If folders have been added to a package, they will be listed vertically on the left-hand side of the page.